About Me

 I aim to help you understand your dog and vice versa.
 Opening that line of communication is so important to be able to live with our best friends.

 I have 2 kids, both have been raised around dogs.
-My eldest son is 14 and has not known a life without a dog, he often comes with me as my cameraman/ assistant during school holidays.
-Our youngest is 4 years old and absolutely loves the dogs, She loves copying what i do and wants to be involved with training, particularly the giving treats aspect of training .
+My eldest son is 14 and has not known a life without a dog, he sometimes comes with me as my cameraman/ assistant during school holidays.
+Our youngest is 4 years old and absolutely loves the dogs, She loves copying what I do and wants to be involved with training, particularly the giving treats aspect of training .
 It's just as important to teach children how to be around dogs, as it is to teach dogs to be around kids.
 She sometimes comes with me to mini adventures and is the official treat dispenser assistant.

 I am fully insured and DBS checked and licenced by Bedford Borough Council to board a maximum of 2 dogs.